 - A blood clot.
 This can be arterial or venous, in any organ of the body.
 It is important that this has been proved - for example, with a scan.

 - Repeated miscarriage.
 Three or more miscarriages before 10 weeks of pregnancy.
 Other causes of miscarriage (such as chromosomal abnormalities) have to be excluded.

 - Miscarriage after 10 weeks of pregnancy or stillbirth after 24 weeks of pregnancy.
 Again, other causes have to be excluded.

 - Premature birth before 34 weeks of pregnancy, due to eclampsia or severe pre-eclampsia.
 Eclampsia is a seizure in pregnancy caused by pre-eclampsia.
 Pre-eclampsia is a pregnancy-related problem with high blood pressure, protein in the urine and swollen legs.

 Other tests may be needed in APS, although not necessarily to diagnose the condition.
 Other tests are usually needed to investigate the medical problems caused by APS.

 Doppler ultrasound scans are usually needed to diagnose DVTs.
-Special lung scans called computed tomographic pulmonary angiography (CTPA) scans or isotope scans (also called a ventilation/perfusion scan or V/Q scan) and chest X-rays may all be used in the diagnosis of PE.
-Strokes are usually confirmed with CT scan or MRI scan of the brain.
-Heart attacks are usually diagnosed with blood tests and a heart trace (electrocardiogram, or ECG).
+Special lung scans called computerised tomographic pulmonary angiography (CTPA) scans or isotope scans (also called a ventilation/perfusion scan or V/Q scan) and chest X-rays may all be used in the diagnosis of PE.
+Strokes are usually confirmed with a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan of the brain.
+Heart attacks are usually diagnosed with blood tests and a heart tracing (electrocardiogram, or ECG).
 The type of test used depends of the type of problem suspected.

 Who should be tested for antiphospholipid syndrome?